-I hope we are clear with the roles of a UI/UX Designer first.
+I hope we are clear on the roles of a UI/UX Designer first.
 Do they sit there on their photoshops just to make things look pretty?
 Or is there something more serious about their roles.
 I am not saying that making something look pretty is a pretty easy task, I am just saying that it is not the only task that they do.
 A designer has to wear multiple caps at different sets of time.
 To understand the idea they have to get into the shoes of Product owner first, they have to have a clear understanding of the problem the product is trying to solve.
 Secondly the target audience.
-They have to understand their needs, their problems and have to make their choices of everything from the choice of colors to the choice of fonts around it.They have to have multiple point of views and have to come to balanced conclusion that is going to take care of most user’s needs.
+They have to understand their needs, their problems and have to make their choices of everything from the choice of colors to the choice of fonts around it.They have to have multiple points of views and have to come to the balanced conclusion that is going to take care of most user’s needs.
 Their job is to give that hypothetical idea a body, a personality.

 “Designers don’t just make graphics they build experiences.”

 Designer expects to be a part of the team.
 To be an important pillar on which the product stands.
 They expect to be taken seriously.
 But they are ‘egotist’ for most of the project owners and ‘crazy’ for most of the developers.
 There are many reasons to that perception.

 Clarity of roles.
 A Designer role is not just to play with graphics, he/she plays an important part in the approach which is being taken to solve a particular problem.
 Many companies now understand the importance of a designer and include them in the early stages.
 They’re integrated into the team and hopefully given the leeway to experiment, research, and lead.